top of page

 Recent Awards/Recognition

-2023 Nashville Airport, "FLY GIRLS," solo exhibition, juried
+2023 Nashville Airport, "FLY GIRLS," solo

 2023 Grant recipient, International Encaustic Artists